 Privacy is not a trivial matter, it is a fundamental right.
 In a data-driven society, the protection of personal data is a top priority for educational institutes.
 As such, the protection of your personal data is of paramount importance to us.
 You can rest assured that your personal data are in good hands.

-You should know which personal data we collect on you and what we do with these data.
+You should know which personal data we collect and what we do with these data.
 And you must be able to access them quickly and easily.
 This privacy statement serves to inform you what we do with your data.

 Who are we?